Miyuue/ACC-Toolkit/README.md

 ## Issues this app solves

-So, there are a few minor issues I think I could alleviated by the features of this app.
+So, there are a few minor issues I think could alleviated by the features of this app.

 ### Road Hazard Calculator